jolammi/.dotfiles/README.md

 - Lazygit is included as a submodule, ensure go is installed and run go install
   - Install Lazygit from https://github.com/jesseduffield/lazygit/tree/master?tab=readme-ov-file#go

+- create a .dotfileconfig file to use the tmux-sessionizer properly, e.g.:
+`export DOTFILES_GIT_REPOS_DIR=$HOME/repos/`

 ### Git